y469050195/indoor_localization/README.md

 For figure 10, compare the original we can see the accuracy of elu, selu, relu and linear has improve obviously

 :![](materials/10.png)

 **Figure 10**

 ### **Classifier optimizer**
-For this section,  there are also several function as same as ¡®adagrad¡¯, however there a little  changes for accuracy, so I am no longer continue to change it
+For this section,  there are also several function as same as Â¡Â®adagradÂ¡Â¯, however there a little  changes for accuracy, so I am no longer continue to change it

 ### **Dropout**
-The dropout is a specific value£¬ randomly drops connections between layers during training to force the net work to learn redundant representation and thus achieve better generalization and avoid overfitting.
+The dropout is a specific valueÂ£Â¬ randomly drops connections between layers during training to force the net work to learn redundant representation and thus achieve better generalization and avoid overfitting.

 ## **Conclusion**
 - Problems